 - Mix all of the ingredients (except the chicken breasts and fresh parsley) together in a large bowl or a Ziploc bag.
 Add the chicken and rub the marinade all over to ensure proper coverage.
 Get some of the marinade under skin as well.
 Marinate in a fridge overnight or up to 24 hours.
 I typically start the night before and get about 20-24 hours of marination.
 If pressed for time, go for at least 30 minutes to 2 hours.
 The chicken won't have the same tenderness but will still taste amazing.

-- Transfer the chicken, and all of the marinade into a 6-quart slow cooker, positioning the chicken breasts skin side up.
+- Transfer the chicken into a 6-quart slow cooker, positioning the chicken breasts skin side up.
+Pour the marinade all over the chicken.

 How to Cook Bone-In Chicken Breasts (Cook’s Illustrated)